junghan0611/spacemacs/layers/+spacemacs/spacemacs-purpose/README.md

 Layers may assign purposes to buffers that have been created by their packages.
-This can either be done by a simple mode mapping or according to the buffer\'s name.
+This can either be done by a simple mode mapping or according to the buffer's name.
 This follows the same idea as the autocomplete and syntax-checking layers.

 This means the configuration is not centralised in this layer but spread among the individual language layers.
 To ensure that users can still